jperradin/nexus/docs/api_reference.md

 ### StrategyFactory

-Factory class responsible for managing and providing clustering strategies based on given frame data and settings.
+Factory class responsible for creating, registering, and retrieving clustering strategy instances.
+Implements the factory design pattern to manage a collection of clustering strategies.
+Selects the appropriate one based on the clustering settings flags.

 #### Initialization